GaelVaroquaux/smithy/docs/index.rst

 Requiring other Task Files
 ==========================

-If you want, you can load other task definition files from the main Trawlfile.
+If you want, you can load other task definition files from the main Bellows file.
 Files that are loaded are not actually processed until the current file is finished being evaluated.
 Requiring a file is as simple as:
 ::

     require("my_other_file.py")